“Where salt shows the way, every step tells of centuries filled with labor, trade, and culture.”

 Return route: ~9.5 km, 3–4 hours, difference in altitude ascent 125 / descent 400 m

 From the charming spa town of Bad Aussee, the trail leads through idyllic landscapes to Altaussee, nestled between mountains and lake.
 There, a true highlight awaits you: admission and guided tour of the fascinating Salzwelten Altaussee, one of the most important salt mines in the region.
 Altaussee is Austria’s largest active salt mine.
+During the Second World War, the mine also served as a secret depot for invaluable artworks looted by the Nazis.

 After this thrilling journey into the heart of the mountain, you return to Bad Aussee.